These claims are false, as everyone in the industry knows.

 It was remarkable that he not only arrived at the office later than others, but was also very well prepared.
 He took time to think and learn.
 He pursued ideas for a very long time and became known for building car brands, for example.
 That is an endurance sport.
 Many former SEAT/CUPRA colleagues can now read his handwriting in what is happening at Renault, in the "Renaulation".
 The progress is remarkable, even if it is still too early to call the game.
 The next wave of restructuring of the European car industry is upon us, and Luca is ready for it.

-Coaching and mentoring have taken the automotive industry to new heights, so the story goes.
+Coaching and mentoring have taken the automotive industry to new heights, or so the story goes.

 But we can only guess who the real mentors of famous personalities were.
-Because coaching is personal and must remain unnoticed by the public.
+Because coaching is personal and must go unnoticed by the public.

 Take a closer look around you at work, especially at people you admire for their talent and achievements.
-Can you see the results of mentoring or coaching?
-As awareness and availability of coaching will grow, this highly effective learning format is likely to see a boost in the coming years.
+Can you observe the results of mentoring or coaching?
+As awareness and availability of coaching grows, this highly effective learning format is likely to see a boost in the coming years.